stellafu88/rje-coding-challenge-2025/README.md

 2. Code changes have been made under the commit named: "task 2: add an 'Add Contact' button to the contact list with the appropriate actions and effects".

+Note: If more time is allowed, I would add the following:
+ - component tests for existing features and new features that I implemented in task 1 and 2.
+ - validation for the edit form inputs
+    a. first name and last name should not be empty
+    b. phone number should be certain phone number format
+    c. email should be a valid email
+    d. the save button should be disabled if any of the above fields is invalid

 3. we would need to add some code to catch the error by using the 'catchError' operator, log the error for debugging, and dispatch a new action for failed action so we could show a relevant error message to the user in the application.

 Example snippet: